bitshifter/bitshifter.github.io/_drafts/raytracing-in-a-weekend.md

 ## Summing Up

 These seemed like some of the more interesting differences between the C++ version and my Rust implementation.
 There are of course other interesting things but I think this post has got quite long enough.
+The Rust code is [here](https://github.com/bitshifter/pathtrace-rs) if you want to take a look.

 Hopefully at some point I will find some time to add some more features to this path tracer and to start on some optimization work with [Rayon](https://github.com/rayon-rs/rayon) and SIMD.

+I haven't got around to setting up a comment system on my blog so if you have any comments or questions you can find me on twitter at [@bitshifternz](https://twitter.com/bitshifternz).